pupilfirst/pupilfirst/docs/courses.md

 **Enable public signup for this course?**\
 If enabled, members of the public will be able to sign up for your course.

-**Grades**\
-These are the grades that coaches can assign when they're reviewing a student's submission.
-You'll need to set a maximum grade (up to 10), and a minimum passing grade, and assign labels to each grade.

-- If the passing grade is set to 1, then it will be impossible for students to _fail_ during grading.
-- The labels for each grade helps to give them meaning, and to differentiate them for coaches.

-!> This mechanics of grading will change soon.
-See the [related issue on Github](https://github.com/SVdotCO/pupilfirst/issues/14) for more details.

 ## Editing courses

 To edit a course's details, simply click on the course in the Courses menu.
 The form for editing a course is identical to the one that you used to create it.